tinybirdco/iceberg-tinybird/README.md

 ## Iceberg Tinybird

-This repository contains:
+This repository contains a working project to synchronize the GitHub archive to Iceberg and use Tinybird for real-time analytics over Iceberg data.
+Read the full article [here](https://tinybird.co/blog-posts/real-time-analytics-on-apache-iceberg-with-tinybird).

+Contents:
 - `gharchive-to-iceberg`: an Apache Spark project to synchronize the GitHub archive to an Iceberg table in S3
 - `tinybird`: a Tinybird project to synchronize Iceberg tables to Tinybird for real-time analytics

 ### How to use

+Fork this repository and follow the next steps.

-1. Push data from gharchive.org to an Iceberg table in S3
+1. Push data from [gharchive.org](https://www.gharchive.org/) to an Iceberg table in S3

 ```sh
 cp .env.example .env # and fill the env variables